 In a large mixing bowl add the vegan butter and melt it in the microwave in 15 second intervals.
 Let cool about 10 minutes.
 Then whisk in the light brown sugar, granulated sugar, vanilla and vegan yogurt.

-Pre-heat the oven to 360°F and line a baking sheet with parchment paper.
-Remove the dough from the fridge, (can let sit for 5 minutes to soften if needed) scoop about 1.5 ounce size cookie balls, (I put 6 per cookie sheet) and place in the oven for 12-14 minutes.
+Fold in the vegan chocolate chips. scoop about 1 ounce (2 tablespoons) size cookie balls, (I put 6 per cookie sheet) and place in the oven for 12-14 minutes.

 Remove from the oven and use a circle cookie cutter or the lid of a mason jar to shape them if needed and let the cool on the baking sheet.
 Enjoy once cooled or place in a sealed container for up to 1 week on the counter.